pookleblinky/apocalyptic-vignettes/pbta/BLIT.md

 when you receive BLIT damage you get a +1 Hold on BLIT Theory.
 You can spend it by asking the GM why you only got partially affected.
 The answer may help you figure out to how avoid future exposure.

+# Line of Sight

+Because BLITs depend on seeing them, line of sight is extremely important to track.
+You're probably going to want to use Roll20 or similar to be able to track what your players can see at any time.
+I'm not actually sure how to best model POV in a way that doesn't become tedious and overly mechanical.

+# BLIT victims

+Everyone who is exposed to a BLIT either dies instantly, or acquires a cluster of agnosias and aphasias that makes them interesting to interact with.
+Not everyone becomes a violent sprinting Cell zombie, but maybe some do.
+What do you do with the 50 year old guy who's sobbing in terror because he can't perceive faces, or his granddaughter who suddenly has Cotard's Delusion and is shrieking in horror at her own rotting body?
+What do you do about the barista who is violently brandishing a knife at people she perceives to be somehow *off*, somehow not quite human anymore?

+This is not a zombie game.
+Sure, someone may try to tear out your throat, but in their defense maybe they were absolutely convinced that you were trying to kill them.